Red Blood Cell (RBC) Antibody Screen

 - A RBC antibody screen is performed prior to any anticipated blood transfusion.

 - A RBC antibody screen is performed as part of every woman's antenatal screening assessment.
-In Rh-negative women, it is also done at 28 weeks, prior to giving a RhIg injection, and after delivery if the baby is found to be Rh-positive.
-In Rh negative pregnant women with known antibodies, the RBC antibody screen and a dilutional test (known as a titration) may be used as a monitoring tool to roughly track the amount of antibody present throughout the pregnancy.
+In Rh- women, it is also repeated at 28 weeks, prior to giving a RhIg injection, and after delivery if the baby is found to be Rh+.
+In Rh- pregnant women with known antibodies, the RBC antibody screen and a dilutional test (known as a titration) may be used as a monitoring tool to track the approximate amount of antibody present throughout the pregnancy.

 What does the test result mean?